 Activates energy reserves and regulates energy metabolism

-Helps maintain healthy bone function
+Contributes to maintaining healthy bone function

 Helps regulate blood sugar and blood pressure